GRP Pultruded profiles Characteristics

 ◆ Unique Composition:

-Fiber-reinforced polymer (FRP) composites differ from traditional construction materials like steel or aluminum.
+Fiber-reinforced polymer (FRP) composites, such as grp pultruded profiles and frp grp profiles, differ from traditional construction materials like steel or aluminum.
 These composites primarily consist of fibers and resin, with the fibers enhancing the properties of the resin matrix through fibrous reinforcement principles.

 ◆ Resin Functionality: